Coachella’s Owner Tied To Hate Groups, But Headliners Won’t Change

 According to Greenpeace, the oil and gas billionaire is also a “financer of climate science denial groups” and he attends the Koch brothers’ twice-annual strategy meetings.

 Coachella’s rep has not yet been reached for comment on this matter.
 Does that mean that festival goers should boycott Coachella?
-This hasn’t affected ticket sales as VIP and general admission tickets for Coachella 2017 have already sold out, according to Los Angeles Weekly.
+This hasn’t affected ticket sales, as VIP and general admission tickets for Coachella 2017 have already sold out, according to Los Angeles Weekly.

-These reports also won’t prompt the headlining acts to step down as well, according to Salon.com.
-Both Kendrick Lamar and Beyoncé have released some politically charged albums and music in recent years that have helped create conversations about black culture, feminism, and progressive politics.
-Beyoncé and Jay Z have shown support for Hillary Clinton while Lamar’s “Alright” at a rally in Chicago after Republican Donald Trump was announced as the next president-elect.
+These reports also won’t prompt the headlining acts to step down as well, according to Salon.
+Both Kendrick Lamar and Beyoncé have released some politically-charged albums and music in recent years that have helped create conversations about black culture, feminism, and progressive politics.
+Beyoncé and Jay Z have shown support for Hillary Clinton, while Lamar’s “Alright” was played at a rally in Chicago after Republican Donald Trump was announced as the next president-elect.

 These artists won’t back away from doing Coachella just yet.
 Coachella has successfully run for 18 years and has attracted celebrities and rich kids in droves to Indio, California.
 Tickets typically run $375 for one weekend back in 2016, and it’s known that most of that revenue goes back to AEG and the right-wing causes the owner supports.